aws/aws-encryption-sdk-c/README.md

 **Note**: See the [docker-images folder](https://github.com/aws/aws-encryption-sdk-c/tree/master/docker-images) for some Windows build recipes that automate many of these steps.

+**Note**: These instructions do not yet correctly build a statically-linked AWS Encryption SDK for C on Windows systems, i.e. with `-DBUILD_SHARED_LIBS=OFF`.
+We will update this README with instructions for that configuration soon.

 Install Visual Studio version 15 or later with the Windows Universal C Runtime and [Git for Windows](https://git-scm.com/download/win).

 Use the "x64 Native Tools Command Prompt" for all commands listed here.
 Run the following commands in the directory where you want to do the build and installation.